Uniform Time Act: History

 The law, as originally written, required states that observe DST to begin it at 2 a.m. local time on the last Sunday in April, and to end it at 2 a.m. local time on the last Sunday in October and explicitly preempted all state laws related to daylight saving time per the weights and measures power given to Congress in Article 1, Section 8 of the U.S. Constitution.
-In 1972, the act was amended to allow states with more than one timezone to exempt only one timezone from DST, in addition to exempting the whole state.
+In 1972, the act was amended to allow states with more than one time zone to exempt only one time zone from DST, in addition to exempting the whole state.
 The law was later amended again in 1986 to move the uniform start date for DST to the first Sunday in April (effective 1987).
 The latest amendment, part of the Energy Policy Act of 2005, extends DST by four or five weeks by moving the uniform start date for DST to the second Sunday in March and the end date to the first Sunday in November (effective 2007).
 The Department of Energy was required to report to Congress the impact of the DST extension by December 1, 2007 (nine months after the statute took effect).
 The report, released in October 2008, reported a nationwide electricity savings of 0.03% for the year of 2007.